 With space no longer unlimited, the SSC (now moved to Cooper Union) cut down the number of panels to 60 – 70.

 Right after the 2004 SSC, the organizers associated most closely with DSA split from the newer members of the Board.
 The latter continued to organize the conference, which for legal reasons was obliged to change its name.
 One difference was the fading away from then on of what some felt was the social-democratic character of the large plenary sessions.
 However, it should be said that zealous supporters of each side in the split exaggerated the political differences between each side and the level of felt enmity.

 Due to building construction at Cooper Union, LF had to move again before the 2008 Forum, and the new venue, Pace University, has put at LF’s disposal a space nearly as unlimited as that of the pre-2001 venue.
 The organizers of the Forum have been able to make the Forum grow to its maximum size to date – with over 3,000 attending and over 200 panels.

-The keynote speaker for the 2010 conference was Rev. Jesse Jackson.
-The final plenary featured Noam Chomsky, and included a tribute to Howard Zinn from Arundhati Roy and Frances Fox Piven, along with a performance of Zinn’s play “Marx in Soho.”
+The opening plenary speaker for the 2010 conference was Rev. Jesse Jackson.
+The closing plenary featured Noam Chomsky, and included a tribute to Howard Zinn from Arundhati Roy and Frances Fox Piven, along with a performance of Zinn’s play “Marx in Soho.”
 The Zinn tribute and Chomsky’s appearance drew the expected enormous crowds, with people lining up around the block.